2024 Best Electrical Engineering Schools in Alabama

 Ranked #39 in popularity, electrical engineering is one of the most sought-after degree programs in the nation.
 This means there are lots of options to choose from when you decide to get your degree.

 For its 2024 ranking, College Factual looked at 7 schools in Alabama to determine which ones were the best for electrical engineering students pursuing a degree.
-When you put them all together, these colleges and universities awarded 396 degrees in electrical engineering during the 2020-2021 academic year.
+Combined, these schools handed out 350 degrees in electrical engineering to qualified students.

 The ee program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Electrical Engineering rankings.
 We derive our Best Overall Electrical Engineering School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.